-All Library locations will be closed on Mon, October 12 in celebration of Independence Day.
-We will re-open for regular hours on Mon, July 6.
+All Library locations will be closed on Mon, October 12 in celebration of Columbus Day.
+We will re-open for regular hours on Tues, October 13.
 Looking for something to read, watch, or listen to?
 Explore our download and streaming resources and share with friends.

 Recommended reads for classic and brand-new cookbooks and food memoirs.

 “Always start out with a larger pot than what you think you need.” -Julia Child

 Holiday cookbooks on display at the Main Library.

 ‘Tis the season for… Holiday Cookbooks!
 Not everyone needs a holiday for an excuse to sleuth out mouth-watering recipes.
 But if you’re thankful for cooking, and you aim to embrace the whole season of crafting pies, cakes, and turkey (and turkey alternatives and cranberry relish and latkes and squash and stuffing and gorgeous cookies)…or whatever special treats you like: we can fill your bellies with words of instruction.
 Click on our holiday cookbook reading list here.